-Today I’m thrilled to be taking part in the Shadows by Paul Finch blog tour, the second book in the brilliant DC Lucy Clayburn series.
+Today I’m thrilled to be taking part in the blog tour for Shadows by Paul Finch, the second book in the brilliant DC Lucy Clayburn series.
+With thanks to Sabah Khan from Avon Books for inviting me to take part.

 As a female cop walking the mean streets of Manchester, life can be tough for PC Lucy Clayburn.
 But when one of the North West’s toughest gangsters is your father, things can be particularly difficult.